-Staff at Kids Planet Stretton held a Christmas Fair in December to help raise funds for National Rheumatoid Arthritis Society, the only patient-led charity in the UK specialising in rheumatoid arthritis (RA) and juvenile idiopathic arthritis (JIA).
+Staff at Kids Planet Stretton held a Christmas Fair in December to help raise funds for the National Rheumatoid Arthritis Society, the only patient-led charity in the UK specialising in rheumatoid arthritis (RA) and juvenile idiopathic arthritis (JIA).

 The event invited friends and families in the South Warrington area to enjoy a fun-filled day including Christmas crafts, Santa’s Grotto, a pre-loved stall and lots of games for the children.
 With help from family and friends, the nursery, which was acquired by the family-owned group, Kids Planet Day Nurseries in May 2018, raised £825 through raffle sales and stalls.